Frequently Asked Questions

 It's important to define what we mean by "sparring" first.
 Sparring at the Kent Institue is quite different than the traditional "point sparring" taught at many martial art schools.
 At the Kent Institute, we practice "freelance" sparring with proper protective equipment and qualified supervision.

 Practiced correctly, sparring is a healthy form of competition.
 However, it is concerned with much more than simply the idea of winning and losing.
 In sparring, a student is brought face to face with themselves; their strengths, their weaknesses, their fears.
-Each sparring session offers them an opportunity to learn about themselves, to learn how far they can go, how they respond to pressure, where they need to improve, etc. Ultimately, for the martial artist, the competition is not with others, but rather with themselves.
+Each sparring session offers them an opportunity to learn about themselves, to learn how far they can go, how they respond to pressure, where they need to improve, etc. Ultimately, the competition is not with others, but rather with themselves.

 Students are permitted to engage in sparring only when their skills have progressed to an adequate level (this is decided by the instructor).
 No one is required or forced to participate in sparring, it is completely voluntary (students under the age of 18 also require parent or guardian approval).